open-telemetry/opentelemetry-go-contrib/instrumentation/net/http/otelhttpconv/DESIGN.md

 	// This method does not create a new span.
 It retrieves the current one from
 	// the context.
 	// It remains the instrumentation's responsibility to start and end spans.
-	RecordSpan(ctx context.Context, req *http.Request, resp *http.Response, ...ServerRecordSpanOptions)
+	RecordSpan(ctx context.Context, req *http.Request, w *ResponseWrapper, cfg ...ServerRecordSpanOption)
 }

 // ServerRecordSpanOption applies options to the RecordSpan method type ServerRecordSpanOption interface{}
 ```

-The `ServerRecordMetricsOption` functional option allows passing optional
+The `ClientRecordSpanOption` and `ServerRecordSpanOption` functional options
-parameters to be used within the `RecordSpan` method, such as the HTTP route.
+allows passing optional parameters to be used within the `RecordSpan` method,
+such as the HTTP route.

-When the data those options provide is not specified, the related span attributes will not be set.
+When the data those options provide is not specified, the related span
+attributes will not be set.

 #### Request and Response wrappers